microsoft/PowerApps-Samples/cds/orgsvc/C#/IsSystemAdminCustomAPI/README.md

 ### Using Organization Service

 1. You can use the Organization Service Quick Start sample instructions to create a .NET Framework Console application with C#.
 See [Quickstart: Organization service sample (C#)](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/org-service/quick-start-org-service-console-app)
 1. Add the following static method to the program class.
+This creates a re-usable method.

    ```csharp
    static bool IsSystemAdmin(IOrganizationService svc, Guid systemuserid)